 Our Parish Office would be pleased to answer any questions you might have particularly concerning Baptisms, Weddings and Funerals.

-Things You Might Find Interesting/Things to Consider for Lent:
+Things You Might Find Interesting:

 Kiva - An international nonprofit with a mission to connect people through lending to alleviate poverty - Donate as little as £20 and make a difference to less fortunate people across the world - See Kiva's facebook page here